arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/10.datalogging-iot/content.md

 ## IoT Architecture Basics

-IoT applications and devices are everywhere nowadays, even where we don't think a device or application is connected to the Internet.
+IoT applications and devices are everywhere nowadays, even in places where we don't realize a device or application is connected to the Internet.
 Rather than a single technology, **IoT is a concept** that refers to the connection of everyday devices, just like your watch, to the Internet and how that Internet connection creates more and different ways to interact with your device and your environment.
-Interactions between humans and devices or applications create **data** (lots) that must be communicated and processed.
+Interactions between humans and devices or applications create **data** (often in large quantities) that must be communicated and processed.

 How can we plan, build and deploy IoT solutions?
-To answer that question, we must think about **IoT architecture**.
-Due to the different IoT devices and applications that exist and can exist, there is not just one unique architecture for IoT devices and applications.
-But, we can talk about a base architecture that can be considered as a starting point for every IoT project.
-This base architecture consists of **three essential layers**: **perception** (or devices), **network**, and **application**.
-Let's talk more about these layers:
+To answer that question, we must consider **IoT architecture**.
+Due to the variety of IoT devices and applications that exist and can be developed, there is no single, unique architecture for IoT devices and applications.
+However, we can discuss a foundational architecture that can be considered a starting point for any IoT project.
+This foundational architecture consists of **three essential layers**: **perception** (or devices), **network**, and **application**.
+Let's explore these layers in more detail:

-- **Perception layer**: this is the sensor's layer, where data comes from.
-In this layer, data is gathered with one or more sensor nodes; actuators, that answer to data collected from sensor nodes, are also in this layer.
+- **Perception layer**: This is the sensor's layer, where data originates.
+In this layer, data is gathered by one or more sensor nodes.
+Actuators, which respond to data collected from sensor nodes, are also part of this layer.
-- **Network layer**: this is where sensor node data is recollected and transmitted to back-end services, such as databases.
+- **Network layer**: This layer is responsible for collecting and transmitting data from sensor nodes to back-end services, such as databases.
+Data transmission can occur through various communication networks like Wi-Fi or cellular networks.
-- **Application layer**: this layer is what the device or application user sees and interacts with, for example, a dashboard.
+- **Application layer**: This layer is what the device or application user sees and interacts with, such as a dashboard.
+The sensor data is processed and displayed to the end-user in a user-friendly manner through smartphone apps or web interfaces.

-The three-layer IoT architecture can be a starting point for designing and implementing an IoT device or application.
+These three layers are interconnected to form a complete IoT system.
 In this tutorial, we are going to take this base architecture and set up a data-logging application, as shown in the image below:

 ![IoT application high-level architecture.](assets/x8-data-logging-img_01.png)